WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_centerpoint.md

 ## Introduction

-The LiDAR target detection algorithm is a `CenterPoint` algorithm model trained on the [nuscenes](https://www.nuscenes.org/nuscenes) dataset using the Horizon [OpenExplorer](https://developer.horizon.cc/api/v1/fileData/horizon_j5_open_explorer_cn_doc/hat/source/examples/centerpoint.html) platform.
+The LiDAR target detection algorithm is a `CenterPoint` algorithm model trained on the [nuscenes](https://www.nuscenes.org/nuscenes) dataset.

 The algorithm takes 32-line LiDAR point cloud data as input and outputs information including the 3D detection box, confidence, and category of the detected targets.
 The supported target detection types include car, truck, bus, barrier, motorcycle, and pedestrian, totaling six categories.